 In 1770, Greene moved to Coventry, just before his father’s death, to take charge of the family forge in that town.
-Meanwhile, he continued his studies in law, politics, mathematics and, especially, military strategy and tactics.
+Meanwhile, he continued his studies in law, politics, mathematics, and, especially, military strategy and tactics.
 Eventually, he would develop a personal library on these subjects that exceeded two hundred volumes.

 Rumors of resistance to British rule and such local acts of defiance as the burning of the English revenue ship Gaspee in June 1772 had already mobilized Greene to action.
-He was expelled from the Quakers in 1773 for his martial spirit, and in 1774 he served on a legislative committee to revise the colony’s militia laws and to plan for the defense of Rhode Island against British invasion.
-In that eventful year, he was also a prime mover in the creation of an East Greenwich militia company that became the Kentish Guards.
+He was expelled from the Quakers in 1773 for his martial spirit, and in 1774, he served on a legislative committee to revise the colony’s militia laws and to plan for the defense of Rhode Island against British invasion.
+In that eventful year, he was also a prime mover in creating an East Greenwich militia company that became the Kentish Guards.
 When he was rejected as an officer in this unit because of a limp caused by a childhood injury, he volunteered as a private.

 Greene promptly reported with his army to General George Washington to join in the siege of Boston.
-Washington, the newly installed commander in chief of the Continental army (appointed to his top post with critical support from New Englanders such as Sam Ward and Stephen Hopkins), promptly gave Greene the rank of brigadier general in the Continental army on June 22, 1775.
+Washington, the newly installed commander-in-chief of the Continental Army (appointed to his top post with critical support from New Englanders such as Sam Ward and Stephen Hopkins), promptly gave Greene the rank of brigadier general in the Continental Army on June 22, 1775.

-In 1776, Greene moved to the New York theatre of war, where his performance was as undistinguished as American operations there.
-Partially because of his decision not to evacuate Fort Washington on Manhattan when it became endangered, the British captured the fort and took twenty-eight hundred American prisoners.
+In 1776, Greene moved to the New York theater of war, where his performance was as undistinguished as American operations there.
+Partially because of his decision not to evacuate Fort Washington in Manhattan when it became endangered, the British captured the fort and took 2,800 American prisoners.
 He was then given command of Forts Washington and Lee on the New Jersey side of the Hudson north of New York City, but he relinquished them to General William Howe’s superior force.
-Fortunately, Washington (who shared in these setbacks) retained confidence in Greene’s military knowledge and ability and in his ardent dedication to the cause of independence, and Greene was promoted to the rank of major general in August 1776.
+Fortunately, Washington (who shared in these setbacks) retained confidence in Greene’s military knowledge and ability and in his ardent dedication to the cause of independence.
+Greene was promoted to the rank of major general in August 1776.

-Greene accepted, but on the condition that he not be relieved of battlefield command.
-During the next two years, he vastly improved the flow of supplies to the troops in the field, but the thanks he received from some quarters was counteracted by baseless charges of war profiteering.
-Greene often expended his own funds or his own credit during the conflict and left the army in 1783 heavily in debt.
+Greene accepted, but on condition that he not be relieved of battlefield command.
+During the next two years, he vastly improved the flow of supplies to the troops in the field, but the thanks he received from some quarters were counteracted by baseless charges of war profiteering.
+Actually, Greene often expended his own funds or his own credit during the course of the conflict and left the army in 1783 heavily in debt.

 During his stint as quartermaster, Greene managed to excel in the American victories at Monmouth and Springfield, New Jersey, and in the August 29, 1778, American victory in the one-day Battle of Rhode Island.
-Here he joined with fellow Rhode Islanders General James Mitchell Varnum, Colonel Christopher Greene, Major Sam Ward Jr., Captains Silas Talbot and Stephen Olney and the Black Regiment–all under the command of General John Sullivan–to decisively repulse a determined British-Hessian effort to disrupt the American withdrawal from Aquidneck Island after the failed siege of Newport.
-The victory of Sullivan and Greene in this battle, the largest in the history of New England, prevented the capture of a five-thousand-man American army by a British force of comparable size and ensured its safe and unimpeded evacuation to the mainland.
+Here, he joined with fellow Rhode Islanders General James Mitchell Varnum, Colonel Christopher Greene, Major Sam Ward Jr., Captains Silas Talbot and Stephen Olney, and the Black Regiment–all under the command of General John Sullivan–to decisively repulse a determined British-Hessian effort to disrupt the American withdrawal from Aquidneck Island after the failed siege of Newport.
+The victory of Sullivan and Greene in this battle, the largest in the history of New England, prevented the capture of a 5,000-man American army by a British force of comparable size and ensured its safe and unimpeded evacuation to the mainland.

-Acquiring additional troops in Virginia, Greene recrossed the Dan with forty-two hundred soldiers to battle Cornwallis at Guilford Courthouse, North Carolina.
+Acquiring additional troops in Virginia, Greene recrossed the Dan with 4,200 soldiers to battle Cornwallis at Guilford Courthouse, North Carolina.
 On March 15, Greene retreated after a furious fight, but not before inflicting casualties on approximately 30 percent of the British force.
 Cornwallis headed for the coast at Wilmington to reorganize.
 Then he made his fateful decision to march north to Yorktown, where his battered army might be evacuated in the event of additional military damage.

 Aided by General “Mad” Anthony Wayne and “Light Horse” Harry Lee, Greene’s constant pressure (akin to guerilla warfare) and his gradual control of the interior areas of Georgia and South Carolina first forced the British to the coast and then induced them to evacuate Charleston and Savannah in 1782.
 Both towns hailed the Rhode Islander as their liberator.

 After the conflict formally ended in 1783, North and South Carolina and Georgia granted Greene money or estates in gratitude for his heroic service.
-Although he returned to Rhode Island briefly, his huge personal war debts prompted him and Caty to seek a more promising economic future in Georgia, after twice refusing offers from the Confederation Congress to become secretary of war.
+Although he returned to Rhode Island briefly, his huge personal war debts prompted him and Caty to seek a more promising economic future in Georgia after twice refusing offers from the Confederation Congress to become secretary of war.
 Of his several land grants, Greene chose the “Mulberry Grove” plantation, fourteen miles outside Savannah, as his new home.
 He took up residence there in 1785, but he died of sunstroke on June 19 of the following year at the age of forty-four, before he could extricate himself from debt, leaving Caty and her young children to fend for themselves in a new and challenging environment.

 Greene is regarded by military historians as Washington’s ablest general.
 Other than Washington himself and Henry Knox, he was the only general to serve the entire eight years of the war.
 Thomas Jefferson, the wartime governor of Virginia, asserted that Greene had no equal as a military thinker among his peers in the officer corps.
 Numerous cities, counties, schools, and parks are named for Greene across America, especially in the South.
 A monument to Greene, under which his remains are interred, stands in Johnson Square, Savannah; his statue, with that of Roger Williams, represents the state of Rhode Island in the National Hall of Statuary in Washington’s Capitol Building; his homes in Potowomut and Coventry’s village of Anthony are well preserved, and the Rhode Island Historical Society has completed a thirteen-volume critical edition of his papers, published by the University of North Carolina Press.
 Both his military ardor and his humane spirit are best expressed to our age by Greene himself: “We are soldiers who devote ourselves to arms, not for the invasion of other counties but for the defense of our own; not for the gratification of our private interests but for public security.”